 For short stay (temporary visitors)

-Temporary visitors are not allowed to engage in any paid activities.
+Temporary visitor is not allowed to work (in any paid activities).

 However, allowed to study at Japanese language schools short term.

 If you stay in Japan more than temporary visitor, you need a status of residence in addition to the visa.

 You must make sure that your purpose in Japan is fitted with a status of residence.